hpowell20/cs2063-master/LabExam/README.md

   * It doesn't do much yet as you will be completing it

 * `MainActivity.java` will display a list of names of host cities using a ` RecyclerView`
-  * When the name of a city is clicked `DetailActivity` will be launched via an explicit `Intent`
+  * When the name of a games is clicked the `DetailActivity` will be launched via an explicit `Intent`
-  * `MainActivity` will use `SharedPreferences` to store information about which cities the user has visited
+  * `MainActivity` will use `SharedPreferences` to store information about which games the user has visited
-    * For example, in the screenshot for `MainActivity` the user has visited Adams Lake and Amelia Lake
+    * For example, in the screenshot for `MainActivity` the user has visited II - Paris, VI - Berlin, and IX - Amsterdam
     * For the `SharedPreferences` the keys will be olympic games number associated with a host city and the values will be booleans
       * True representing that a user has visited a city and false representing that a user has not
       * If an id is not found in the `SharedPreferences` its value will be assumed to be false.